A memoir of terror. An indictment of a misogynistic system that silences survivors.

 Resilience Is Futile is a story of survival, courage, and ultimately, hope.
 But it is also a challenge to the ways we understand trauma and resilience.
 It is the story of one survivor who won’t give up and refuses to shut up.

-“A chilling insight into what it is like to survive under surveillance.
-Stalking has been a neglected topic in the #MeToo movement.
-This book is guaranteed to change that.” – Mandi Gray, activist and subject of the documentary Slut or Nut: Diary of a Rape Trial
+– Mandi Gray, Activist and subject of the documentary Slut or Nut: Diary of a Rape Trial

 “When reading Resilience is Futile, you can’t help but be motivated by Lalonde’s ability to regain control of her own life while improving the lives of countless other women.”